 - If customers also have the Fertility Rx module, a nutrient prescription is automatically generated based on sample data.

 - Testing data is stored in the Data Bank module for future reference, enabling year-over-year comparison and analysis.

 Key Features & Benefits

 Trends Over Time: Using E4 testing services and software ensures that samples collected over time are analyzed consistently, so when year-over-year data is compared, it reveals accurate trending information.
 Reliable trend data can be a hugely valuable management tool.

-Visualize Data: E4 will generate a variety of field maps using FSA boundaries or GPS coordinates (if available).
+Visualize Data: E4 will generate field maps using FSA boundaries or GPS coordinates (if available).
 Through data interpolation, E4 can provide a visual representation of soil differentiation—pH, potassium, organic matter, etc.—across the spatial dimensions of your field.